Halo14-/XS7-SetupStorageDevices.sh/README.md

 Bash script to symlink whole physical disks into /dev/xapi/block using blkid in a persistent manner on XenServer 7.

 ## Usage
-Upload the script to a directory on the XenServer node and execute the following commands:-
+Edit and upload the script with the relevant UUIDs to a directory on the XenServer node and execute the following commands:-
 ```
 $ chmod +x /etc/rc.local
 $ cp XS7-SetupStorageDevices.sh /usr/local/